JasmeetSinghBali/Full_Stack_Projects/ReadMe.md

 - [x] Deploy backend (https://vercel.com/cli)now.sh(backend) & MongoDB(database)
 - [x] Deploy frontend React to vercel and set up cors origin and access so that backend and frontend part deployed can interact.

-- [ ] Version 1.3
-  - [ ] Edit Travel entry
-    - [ ] render seperate component as edit form with already filled values using useEffect as it triggers every time render takes place.
-    - [ ] make sure to make the updateprocess state variable false to render the map component once update process is complete.
-  - [ ] Auth setup full.
-  - [ ] Make the landing page
-  - [ ] Map page auth protected.
-  - [ ] Register,login JWT & google sign in

 > ### For Future Versions